terrierteam/jtreceval/README.md

 # jtreceval

-A wrapper around binaries for trec_eval on various platforms.
+A Java wrapper around the binaries for trec_eval on various platforms.

 Currently, we have the binaries for the following operating systems:
  * Linux Intel, 32bit (and hence 64bit)